 When you analyse these metrics collectively, you can see a clear picture of which marketing strategies are working and where you need to optimise your marketing efforts.

-Let’s have a look at a deeper understanding of each metric-
+Let’s have a deeper look at each metric-

 CAC measures the total expense incurred to acquire a new customer.
 It includes everything from ads to sales expenses.